pyroscope/pimp-my-box/docs/options.rst

-To *update to a new version* of ruTorrent, first add the desired version as ``rutorrent_version`` to your variables – that version has to be available on `Bintray`_.
+To *update to a new version* of ruTorrent, first add the desired version as ``rutorrent_version`` to your variables – that version has to be available on `GitHub Releases`_.
 Then move the old installation tree away:

 .. code-block:: shell